Strabox/UbiBike/README.md

 # UbiBike
-Academic Project for the Mobile and Ubiquitous Computing course on IST
+Project to 2015/2016 Mobile and Ubiquitous Computing course of Masters Degree in Computer Science and Engineering @ Instituto Superior Técnico